epiphany-platform/CommonDataLayer/docs/Getting-Started.md

 cargo run --bin cdl -- --registry-addr <registry_address> schema add --name <schema_name> --topic "cdl.document.input" --file <file_path_to_json>
 ```

-Here is the typical sample JSON schema format that the CDL anticipates and ultimatley will validate data by.
+Here is the sample JSON schema format that the CDL anticipates and ultimatley will validate data by.
 Please review [README][schema-registry] in `schema-registry` directory for more information.

 ```
 {